meganlf/handbook/docs/030-policies/community-participation.md

   - Strengthened relationships with experts that can help when we are stuck
   - Career advancement opportunities (potential new employment offers) for each of us, which increases our feeling of safety
   - Opportunities to increase the impact of the work being done by our entire industry - which helps with our mission to transform the way professional services are delivered in government
-  - Opportunities for CivicActions to popularize the idea of radical openness, which strengthens our brand
+  - Opportunities for Bloom Works to popularize the idea of radical openness, which strengthens our brand

 ## Logistics and Policy Information